Readek/RoA-Skin-Recolorer/README.md

 Go [here](https://readek.github.io/RoA-Skin-Recolorer/) to try it out.

+Recolorer v2 is in the works, go [here](https://readek.github.io/RoA-Skin-Recolorer/v2/) to try it.

 Can also recolor any image with the same colors as the character (for example, spritesheets).

 **Absa**'s `body` part and **Kragg**'s `rock` part will never give correct values.
 The game does something specific to those, but I have no idea what.